NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.1.md

 ---
 title: UKESM1.1 Release Notes
+teaser: These are the notes for UKESM1.1, the latest release of the UK Earth System Model.
+Some background information on the model, its components and the prerequisites for using it can be found in the <a href="https:/cms.ncas.ac.uk/unified-model/configurations/ukesm">introduction to UKESM</a>.
 ---
-These are the notes for UKESM1.1, the latest release of the UK Earth System Model.
-Some background information on the model, its components and the prerequisites for using it can be found in the [introduction to UKESM](/unified-model/configurations/ukesm).

 The first release of UKESM is also available.
 See the [UKESM1 release notes](../relnotes-1.0).